Mitsubishi Ki-46: Operational history

 This aircraft was first used by the Japanese Army in Manchukuo and China, where seven units were equipped with it, and also at times by the Japanese Imperial Navy in certain reconnaissance missions over the northern coasts of Australia and New Guinea.

 The Japanese Army used this aircraft for the same type of missions, which were not authorized, over present-day Malaysia during the months before the Pacific War.
 Later, it was used for high altitude reconnaissance over Burma, Indochina, Thailand, and the Indian Ocean.
 The Ki-46 was regarded by the British RAF in Burma as a difficult aircraft to counter, only occasionally intercepting them successfully.
 On September 25, 1944, Flying Officer Wittridge shot down a Ki-46, using a personally modified Spitfire Mk VIII.
 Wittridge had removed two machine guns and the seat armour and also polished the wing leading edges to gain extra speed.
-The leading American fighter pilot Richard Bong, flying a P-38 Lightning, managed to shoot down a Ki-46 over the coast of Papua New Guinea in late 1942.
+The leading American fighter pilot Richard Bong, flying a P-38 Lightning, managed to shoot down a Ki-46 over the coast of Papua New Guinea in late 1942 without any special modifications to his airplane.